 If necessary, open the phone.
 Press the key or the Accept soft key to answer the incoming call.

-If the Anykey answer option in the Extra Settings menu is activated, you can press any key to answer a call except for the key and the Reject soft key.
-If the Accept Call option in the Slide Settings menu is activated, you can answer the call simply by sliding the phone open.
+If the Anykey answer option in the Extra Settings menu is activated, you can press any key to answer a call except for the \\ key and the Reject soft key.

+If the Active Flip option in the Extra Settings menu is activated, you can answer the call simply by opening the phone.

-Note: To reject an incoming call, press and hold the Volume keys on the left side of the phone before opening the phone, or press the Reject soft key or key.
+Note: To reject an incoming call, press and hold the Volume keys on the left side of the phone before opening the phone, or press the Reject soft key or the $\mathbf{A}^{\Phi}$ key.

-End the call by closing the phone or pressing the key.
+2. End the call by closing the phone or pressing the we key.